 Other species, too, are suffering from specific human activities.
-A study published in the peer-reviewed journal PLoS One in March revealed that 62 percent of African forest elephants vanished between 2002 and 2011.
+A study published in the peer-reviewed journal PLOS One in March revealed that 62 percent of African forest elephants vanished between 2002 and 2011.
 The population is now less than 10 percent of its potential size.
 They are being poached out of existence for their ivory.
-The Wildlife Conservation Society estimates that some twenty-five thousand African elephants are killed every year — this despite a ban on ivory poaching that was instituted in Africa in 1989.
+The Wildlife Conservation Society estimates that some 25,000 African elephants are killed every year—this despite a ban on ivory poaching that was instituted in Africa in 1989.

 In Asia, there’s a similar trend.
 It used to be that only 2 to 5 percent of Asian male elephants were born without tusks.
 But by 2005, it was estimated that the tuskless population had risen to between 5 and 10 percent.

 It’s clear that around the world, tusklessness is getting passed on.
 However, elephants use their tusks as weapons to battle during mating season and as tools to dig for water and roots.
 Nevertheless, it seems nature is recognizing that poachers are a greater threat to an elephant’s existence than its diminished ability to forage or to mate.

 Nature fighting back